 Along the trail, you’ll encounter the longest pier in Wales, where you can admire the majestic line of hotels that have not changed since Victorian times.
 Look out for the St George’s Hotel.
 It is thought that Lewis Carroll wrote part of Alice’s Adventures in Wonderland here.
 You can also see St Tudno Hotel, where Alice first stayed back in 1861.

 Happy Valley is ideal to stop and daydream.
 It’s a surreal park with wonderful views and lots of Alice in Wonderland sculptures.
 You can even play a game of croquet!
 For a bird’s eye view, take the longest cable car in Britain.
-It will take you past the Alpine Ski and Toboggan Centre before reaching the summit of the Great Orme.
+It will take you to the summit of the Great Orme.

 Eat Me!
 Drink Me!